Purdue-CS193/lab-1-bannakin/index.md

 ## bannakin's first CS193 Lab
--Figuring things out is rewarding
+- Figuring things out is rewarding
--the TA's are helpful if you ask questions
+- the TA's are helpful if you ask questions
--There is not a ton of work yet
+- There is not a ton of work yet

 ## Welcome to GitHub Pages